Indexed

 Background

 So after building The White House and a few other Architecture sets, I had been excited to finish off the set because it's not very large, and are great display models.
 Thanks once again to this wonderful website's forums, I went and got this set for 30% off, so to me it justified making the purchase.
-After going up to the store and realizing there were so few pieces in this set, i was appalled $20 for 57 pieces?
+After going up to the store and realizing there were so few pieces in this set, i was appalled :shock: $20 for 57 pieces?
 Really?
 Shouldn't this be like $6?
 I decided since it was one of two left (the other having a beat up box), and how this theme never goes on sale, i decided to bite my tongue and buy it anyway.

 The box is very neat looking.
 Sharp and crisp, no alternate builds, only alternate views of the model.